Passport delay ruins woman's dream Jamaica vacation

 Thinking of traveling outside the US next year?
-One Fairfield, Ohio woman has a warning about the need to get passports as soon as possible, after her dream trip was ruined by a passport delay.
+One Fairfield, Ohio, woman has a warning about the need to get passports as soon as possible, after her dream trip was ruined by a passport delay.

 Liz Glover is a recent retiree preparing to open a gourmet hot dog stand, Tiny Bistro, on Dixie Highway in Fairfield.